PathFinder: A unified approach for handling paths in graph query languages: Backbone of and the WALK Semantics

-The idea here follows directly from the product construction; namely, given a graph database $G$ and a query $q$ as described above, we can perform a classical graph search algorithm such as BFS or DFS starting at the node $(v,q_0)$ of the product graph $G_\times$, built from the automaton $\mathcal{A}$ for \texttt{regex} and $G$.
-Since both these algorithms also support reconstructing a single (shortest in the case of BFS) path to any reached node, we obtain the desired semantics for RPQs of the form (\ref{lab:anywalk}).
-Our solution is presented in Algorithm \ref{alg:any}.
+Let $\cA = (S,\Sigma,\delta,q_0,F)$ be an NFA for $\rgx$.
+The idea is that, for queries $Q$ of the form \eqref{lab:anywalk}, we can perform a classical graph search algorithm such as BFS or DFS starting at the node $(v,q_0)$ of the product graph $G_\times(\cA,G)$.
+Since both BFS and DFS support reconstructing a single (shortest in the case of BFS) path to any reached node, we obtain the desired semantics for queries of the form (\ref{lab:anywalk}).
+Query evaluation is presented in Algorithm \ref{alg:any}.
+The algorithm is a straightforward adaptation of BFS and DFS on a lazily constructed $G_\times$ with modifications that eliminate multiple paths reaching the same node and multiple accepting runs in an automaton.
+We present the algorithm in detail since we extend the approach to support different semantics later.

-The basic object we will be manipulating is a \emph{search state}, which is simply a quadruple of the form $(n,q,e,prev)$, where $n$ is a node of $G$ we are currently exploring, $q$ is the state of $\mathcal{A}$ in which we are currently located, while $e$ is the edge of $G$ we used to reach $n$, and $prev$ is a pointer to the search state we used to reach $(n,q)$ in $G_\times$.
+The basic object we manipulate is a \emph{search state}, i.e., a quadruple of the form $(n,q,e,prev)$, where $n$ is the node of $G$ we are currently exploring, $q$ is the current state of $\cA$, while $e$ is the edge of $G$ we used to reach $n$, and $prev$ is a pointer to the search state we used to reach $(n,q)$ in $G_\times$.
 Intuitively, the $(n,q)$-part of the search state allows us to track the node of $G_\times$ we are traversing, while $e$, together with $prev$ allows to reconstruct the path from $(v,q_0)$ that we used to reach $(n,q)$.
-The algorithm then needs the following three data structures: \begin{itemize} \item $\textsf{Open}$, which is a queue (in case of BFS), or stack (in case of DFS) of search states, with usual \textsf{push()} and \textsf{pop()} methods. \item $\textsf{Visited}$, which is a dictionary of search states we have already visited in our traversal, maintained so that we do not end up in an infinite loop.
-We assume that $(n,q)$ can be used as a search key to check if some $(n,q,e,prev)\in \textsf{Visited}$.
-We remark that $prev$ always points to a state stored in \textsf{Visited}. \item $\textsf{ReachedFinal}$ is a set containing nodes we already returned as query answers, in case we re-discover them via a different end state (recall that an NFA can have several end states). \end{itemize}
+The algorithm uses four data structures: \begin{itemize} \item \emph{Open}, which is a queue (in case of BFS), or stack (in case of DFS) of search states, with usual push() and pop() methods. \item \emph{Visited}, which is a dictionary of search states we have already visited in our traversal.
+It prevents us from entering an infinite loop.
+We assume that $(n,q)$ can be used as a search key to check if some $(n,q,e,prev)\in \textit{Visited}$.
+We remark that $prev$ always points to a state stored in \textit{Visited}. \item \textit{Solutions}, which is a set containing (pointers to) search states in \textit{Visited} that encode a solution path to be returned; and \item \textit{ReachedFinal}, a set containing nodes we already returned as query answers, in case we re-discover them via a different end state (recall that an NFA can have several end states). \end{itemize}